 With more than 16 international waterfront restaurants such as &Made Burger Bistro, Museo and Sabio by the Sea Tapas Bar & Grill, and 9-curated specialty stores such as Jasons The Gourmet Grocer and The Straits Wine Company, it’s impossible to leave hungry at this waterfront dining and lifestyle destination.
 W Singapore Sentosa Cove is located nearby if you’d like to have Afternoon Tea at the uber-cool Woo Bar.

-Johor Strait Lighthouse at The Raffles Marina Club
+Johor Straits Lighthouse at The Raffles Marina Club

 Yes, we do have lighthouses in Singapore.
 Make your way down to one located at The Raffles Marina Club in Tuas: the gorgeous Johor Strait Lighthouse sits at the end of the marina’s pier.
 Tip: visit in the evenings for swoon-worthy insta snaps!

-Johor Strait Lighthouse at The Raffles Marina Club, 10 Tuas West Dr, Singapore 638404.
+Johor Straits Lighthouse at The Raffles Marina Club, 10 Tuas West Dr, Singapore 638404

 For the staycay-savvy couple